 Common Types of Repo Houses

 One of the most common types of repossessed properties involves bank repossessed homes for sale.
 These properties were taken back by banks when their owners could not make mortgage payments.
 Banks list and sell these properties to recoup their losses.
+Others types are:

 Understanding the Home Repossession Process

 The first step in the home repossession process is a late payment.
 Afterward, lenders send a Notice and Demand for Payment which calls for the sum of the owed amount, plus interest and fees.
 If the homeowner does not oblige, the lender can pursue foreclosure.

 The foreclosure process begins with a Notice of Default sent to the homeowner.
 A Notice of Sale is then sent after a certain amount of time (depending on the state); this is roughly equivalent to a lis pendens filing in a judicial foreclosure state.
 In non-judicial foreclosure, lenders can then put the real estate parcel up for sale at courthouse auctions.
 In a judicial foreclosure, the property can be auctioned off with a judge's approval.
 (See our Foreclosure Laws Page to know more about Judicial and Non Judicial Foreclosures).

 How to Buy Repossessed Homes for Sale

 Those who want to find and purchase repo homes for primary residences, second homes, or vacation property can consult online foreclosure listings.